scylladb/scylladb/HACKING.md

 - `--mode={release,debug,all}`: Debug mode enables [AddressSanitizer](https://github.com/google/sanitizers/wiki/AddressSanitizer) and allows for debugging with tools like GDB.
 Debugging builds are generally slower and generate much larger object files than release builds.

-- `--with={scylla,tests/schema_registry_test,tests,keys_test, ...}`: Build only the selected targets.
-Multiple occurrances of `--with` are supported.
-Scylla's tests add considerable compilation time, so only building a target of interest is often a time-saver.

 - `--{enable,disable}-dpdk`: [DPDK](http://dpdk.org/) is a set of libraries and drivers for fast packet processing.
 During development, it's not necessary to enable support even if it is supported by your platform.

-The configuration script will also ensure that you have all necessary system dependencies installed.

 Source files and build targets are tracked manually in `configure.py`, so the script needs to be updated when new files or targets are added or removed.

-As an alternative to configuring only select targets with the `--with` argument to `configure.py`, you can also specify a specific target to Ninja.
+To save time -- for instance, to avoid compiling all unit tests -- you can also specify specific targets to Ninja.
 For example,

 ```bash
 $ ninja-build build/release/tests/schema_change_test